 if +5V is required as VCC, it is safe to shortcut this to 5V-iso (supply voltage)

 POWER (supply voltage)+5 VDC

 IO1, IO2, IO3 and IO43 mA current sink capability

 IO1-iso, IO2-iso, IO3-iso and IO4-iso30 mA current sink capability

 1000 kHz operation

 Isolation power characteristicsTotal output current VCC-iso + 5V-iso: 200 mA

 Isolation voltage: 1000 VDC

 Isolation resistance: 1000 MΩ (min)

-As "standard" the input of the IO4 digital line is pin 10 of the JP1 connector but the line can have an alternative input source.
+As "standard" the IO4 digital line is sourced through pin 10 of the JP1 connector.
+This line however has an alternative input source as well.
 Next to JP1 there is a 2-pins header which normally is short-cut with a jumper.
-If alternative source is need remove the jumper and connect the source as shown on the picture.
+If an alternative to pin 10 is needed remove the jumper and connect the source as shown on the picture.